-The Australian government and Macquarie Group Foundation is launching a program for women-led businesses in the Philippines.
-Over P43 million will be allotted to pandemic-hit small and medium enterprises (SMEs) managed by women.
-Women entrepreneurs can receive a minimum of P100,000 under the program, depending on need.
+The Australian government and Macquarie Group Foundation is launching a program for women-led businesses in the Philippines with over P43 million to be allotted to pandemic-hit small and medium enterprises (SMEs) managed by women.
+Women entrepreneurs can receive a minimum of P100,000 under the program, depending on their need.

 “Closing the gap between women’s and men’s access to capital will provide a significant boost to economic growth at a time when it is much needed,” says Australian Ambassador to the Philippines Steven Robinson.